Ayush1325/blog/content/post21.md

 Now I will go into more detail about the different components of the new architecture.

 ## SVC Role
 The cc1352 firmware will need to detect the hotplug and removal of modules.
 In the current architecture, each controller runs an event_loop in a `pthread` to perform its functionality.
-I am thinking of using a [mDNS](https://docs.zephyrproject.org/3.2.0/connectivity/networking/api/dns_resolve.html) based apporach:
+I am thinking of using a [mDNS](https://docs.zephyrproject.org/3.2.0/connectivity/networking/api/dns_resolve.html) based approach:

 1. Run a loop in a separate thread that polls for `_greybus._tcp`.
 2. Maintain a table of nodes.